Singularities of Ricci flow and diffeomorphisms: Second order stability of

 The main result of this section shows that $\Sigma$ has a local rigidity: If $(h,k)$ is small, then it can be bounded in terms of the failure $\phi$ to be a gradient shrinking soliton, with two caveats.
 First, we need to bound $\dv_{\bar{f}}$ to control the gauge.
 Second, even if $h=0$, $k$ could be linear, corresponding to a translation along the axis of $\Sigma$.
-To mod out for this, define a ``center of mass'' vector
+To mod out for this, we must bound the ``center of mass'' vector

-The next theorem uses a first order Taylor expansion to show that the Jacobi field $u\, g^1$ dominates the error term $\bb$ and then uses the second order expansion to estimate $\| u \|_{L^2}$.
+The next theorem uses a first order Taylor expansion to show that the Jacobi field $u\, g^1$ dominates the error terms $\bb , \psi$ and then uses the second order expansion to estimate $\| u \|_{L^2}$.

 \begin{Thm} There exist $C, \delta > 0$ so that if $\| h \|_{C^2} + \| \bar{\nabla} k \|_{C^1} \leq \delta$, then for any $\epsilon>0$

 \end{Thm}

 1mm When $\phi$, $\dv_{\bar{f}} \, h$ and $\cB (h,k)$ vanish globally, we get: